Azure/ARO-RP/docs/architecture/api-20201231-preview.md

 ## API changes

-### .OpenShiftClusterProperties.SecurityProfile
+### ComputeSecurityProfile

-Add security profile to worker pool configuration for all security enhancements for the product compute resource.
+Add security profile to worker and master pools configuration for all security enhancements for the compute instances

 We need to make sure that these option are validated on the cluster too when customer is interacting with MachineSet objects.
 We should be able to verify if these options where enabled on cluster create and set those accordingly.
+This does not prevent customer to create instances with and without encryption in the same cluster.

 ```
 // MasterProfile represents a master profile.
 type MasterProfile struct {
 	...

-	ComputeSecurityProfile ComputeSecurityProfile `json:"securityProfile,omitempty"`
+	ComputeSecurityProfile
 }